cybercongress/cybercongress/blog/drafts/sprint-20-report/sprint-20-report.md

 At the current sprint we are preparing for DevCon.
 We want to show our Cyb with [navigation](https://github.com/cybercongress/cyb/issues/41), new version of [Whitepaper](https://github.com/cybercongress/cyberd/issues/25), [built-in keystore](https://github.com/cybercongress/cyb/issues/39) and [web3 positioning](https://github.com/cybercongress/cyb/issues/55).
 Also we preparing to show built-in [Chaingear](https://github.com/cybercongress/chaingear) in Cyb with updated UI.

 P.S.
-We have a kayaking at the last weekend! :)
+We had a kayaking at the last weekend! :)

 ---
 ### Changelog